darkarnium/41h/41h/README.md

   * An array of packages to install via `apt-get`.
 * `node['python']['packages']``
   * An array of packages to install via Python pip.

+## Recipes

+The main recipes inside of this cookbook are as follows:

+* `recipes/base.rb`
+  * Responsible for setting up the base system.
+  * Performs basic house-keeping and sets sane NTP and sysctl values.
+  * Installs defined binary packages.
+  * Installs and configure Python.

+* `recipes/sources.rb`
+  * Responsible for fetching and installing projects and packages from source.